joseotaviorf/oh-my-pi/bietlejuice/jobs/composer/dags/mediator/mediator.md

 Runs at every 15 minutes, starting at minute 0 of each hour.
 More information about run time [here]({chart_url}{dag_id}).

+*Dies (timeout) after 13 minutes.*

 ### Responsible Data Engineering Team

 For any questions or concerns about this DAG, please contact the Data Engineering Team responsible listed in the [DAG owners](https://www.notion.so/productquintoandar/DAG-Owners-01810df413074722b014ac1cf033b7bd).

 ### Additional Information